-- 1) Instructs classes as they appear on the term schedule in accordance with the approved course outlines; - 2) Prepares course syllabi and lesson plans to assist in the development of effective classroom instruction; - 3) Provides academic counseling assistance to students during office hours; - 4) Keeps daily attendance and accurate scholastic records; - 5) Submits early warning and mid-term deficiency lists, final grades, class level assessment and other reports as required by the college to appropriate offices; - 6) Writes and updates course outlines as required by the academic division; - 7) Compiles, administers, and grades final examinations; - 8) Prepares an incomplete contract for a student who has a legitimate reason for not completing the requirements of a course; - 9) Schedules and holds make-up sessions for all canceled classes; - 10) Recommends procurement of instructional materials and supplies, including textbooks; - 11) Attends all faculty, staff, and academic divisional meetings; - 12) Participates in college activities such as graduations, convocation, and founding day; - 13) Serves as academic advisor during the school year; - 14) Assists the academic division in the registration of students for the academic term; - 15) Improves professional competence through attendance at workshops, - 16) Serves and participates on at least one standing committee; - 17) Attends to additional needs of the college or the community as agreed upon by the faculty member in consultation with their supervisor such as: - In house workshops - Workshops for businesses or other agencies in the community - Participation in student activities (clubs) - Public relations - Technical assistance for the community - 18) Performs student learning outcomes assessment and assists with program learning outcome assessment. - 19) Performs other duties as assigned.
+- 1) Instructs classes as they appear on the term schedule in accordance with the approved course outlines; - 2) Prepares course syllabi and lesson plans to assist in the development of effective classroom instruction; - 3) Provides academic counseling assistance to students during office hours; - 4) Keeps course attendance and accurate scholastic records; - 5) Submits early warning and mid-term deficiency grades, final grades, class level assessment and other reports as required by the college to appropriate offices; - 6) Writes and updates course outlines as required by the academic division; - 7) Compiles, administers, and grades final examinations; - 8) Prepares an incomplete contract for a student who has a legitimate reason for not completing the requirements of a course; - 9) Schedules and holds make-up sessions for all canceled classes; - 10) Recommends procurement of instructional materials and supplies, including textbooks; - 11) Attends all faculty, staff, and academic divisional meetings; - 12) Participates in college activities such as graduations, convocation, and founding day; - 13) Serves as academic advisor to students during the school year; - 14) Assists the academic division in the registration of students for the academic term; - 15) Improves professional competence through attendance at workshops and trials of new practices; - 16) Serves and participates on at least one standing committee; - 17) Performs student learning outcomes assessment and assists with program learning outcome assessment. - 18) Performs other duties as assigned.